Mafeje affair: End of the sit-in

+The next day on 23 August, the protest's ninth day, the NUSAS called an end to the sit-in.

+Following the end of the sit-in, Maurice Pope, head of the classic department for 12 years and former Dean of the Faculty of Humanities, resigned and left South Africa in protest.

 Aftermath

 Apartheid government retaliation

 The Security Police began acting against the student protest organisers under the Riotous Assemblies Act of 1956.
 Some were convicted by magistrates but later acquitted on appeal.
+Hans Joachim Brünger and Virginia Gass left the country after being questioned by the Security Police.

 Passports were withdrawn from Duncan Innes (NUSAS president) and Raphie Kaplinsky, but they managed to flee the country.
 One executive member and the vice president of NUSAS were instructed to depart from South Africa before the end of 1968.
 Both were Rhodesians enrolled in universities in South Africa.
 Police officers questioned the Rhodes University Student Union's president, who was later informed that his citizenship had been revoked.
+Rev. Basil Moore's, president of the University Christian Movement, passport was also withdrawn.

+Prime Minister John Vorster warned that next time he would "send his boys," and introduced a legislation to allow racially-exclusive organisations to operate in the English-language universities.

 Student reaction

 Martin Plaut, BBC Africa Editor and one of the students to participate in the sit-in, said it was not a failure as it refuted the government's assertion that all white people backed its discriminatory policies and said that many of those who participated in the sit-in actively participated in later movements that led to the end of apartheid.

 Students who participated in the sit-in later insisted that they had never met Mafeje and never sought to learn what had become of him.
 Lungisile Ntsebeza asserts that, in the eyes of the students, the Mafeje affair was not about Mafeje, the individual, but rather about academic freedom and the autonomy of universities.

+Student elections on 31 August 1968 was dominated by leftist candidates, with what was described as a "conservative wipe-out".
+Philip van der Merwe (previous SRC vice-president and one of the sit-in leaders) was elected president.

+On 28 August, more than 400 student at University of Fort Hare organised a sit-in before the administration building to protest the appointment of Johannes Christiaan de Wet as rector.
+The sit-in ended on the 30 of August.

 UCT council response

-UCT Council argued that they were "coerced" and "duressed" by the government, and complying with the government's request meant that they retained the theoretical right to hire non-white academics.
+Council argued that they were "coerced" and "duressed" by the government, and complying with the government's request meant that they retained the theoretical right to hire non-white academics.
 However, until 1980, UCT did not appoint another black person.
 In Mafeje's honour, UCT created the Academic Freedom Research Award, which was not awarded to anyone, and erected a plaque acknowledging that the government had restricted the university's authority to choose its academics.